valo1337/valo1337/README.md

 ## 👋 Hello!
-- 📫 You can contact me on my discord : valo#1337
+- 📫 You can contact me on my discord : hahahahalolxdddd
 -------

 📊 **Weekly development breakdown**